 More information about shingles has been released to the general public in recent years.
 The condition involves an extremely painful rash of blisters.
-At Downtown Dermatology, board-certified dermatologist Dr. Shari Hicks-Graham is uniquely qualified to provide effective shingles treatments to those living in the Columbus and Upper Arlington area.
+At Downtown Dermatology, board-certified dermatologist Dr. Shari Hicks-Graham is uniquely qualified to provide effective shingles treatments to those living in the Greater Columbus area.

 The extremely painful rash of blisters associated with shingles is caused by a viral infection of the skin.
 In most cases, the rash appears on the torso but can develop anywhere on the face and body.
 The virus responsible for shingles is varicella-zoster, the same virus that causes chicken pox.
 If you have had chickenpox, you are a carrier of the varicella-zoster virus, which is why you are at risk for developing shingles.
 The skin condition is not life-threatening, but most people are unable to withstand the pain of the rash.
 You may develop shingles if you:

 The varicella-zoster virus is also known as herpes zoster and is a member of the herpes family that is related to cold sores and genital herpes.
 You can transmit the virus to people who have not had chickenpox.
 In addition to the pain of the blistered rash, other complications can develop as a result of shingles, such as:

 Shingles most often develops on the torso and wraps around the body, but the rash may affect the face and any other part of the body.
 Dr. Hicks-Graham takes into consideration the location of the rash when recommending treatments.